nadaalay/Customers-Segmentation-by-Kmeans/README.md

 ## Licensing <a name="licensing"></a>
-The dataset is avilable in Kaggle [here](https://www.kaggle.com/shwetabh123/mall-customers) website.
+The dataset is avilable in [Kaggle](https://www.kaggle.com/shwetabh123/mall-customers) website.